-10.13.9 area\statistics
+10.12.9 area\statistics

-This function calculates statistics over a region.
-It takes one argument, operator, which is the name of the operation to apply.
+This function calculates the average value over a region - weighted by the cell areas of the region.
+This function takes the argument, operator: the name of the operation to apply.

-This function can be used to apply several different operations in the horizontal plane: for example, mean, sum, standard deviation, median, variance, minimum, maximum and root mean square.
-Some operations are grid cell area weighted by default.
-For sums, the units of the resulting cubes are multiplied by m .
-See Statistical preprocessors for more details on supported statistics.
+This function can be used to apply several different operations in the horizontal plane: mean, standard deviation, median, variance, minimum, maximum and root mean square.